radiantearth/stac-spec/extensions/eo/README.md

 multiple sensors this could also name multiple sensors.
 For example, data from the Landsat-8 platform is collected with the OLI sensor as well as the TIRS sensor, but the data is distributed together and commonly referred to as OLI_TIRS.

-**eo:epsg** - A Coordinate Reference System (CRS) is the native reference system (sometimes called a 'projection') used by the data, and can usually be referenced using an [EPSG code](http://epsg.io).
-If the data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, eo:epsg should be set to null.
-It should also be set to null if a CRS exists, but for which there is no valid EPSG code.

 ### Band Object